 2. Use CRMs to Automate Data Collection

 CRMs (donor databases) or similar systems are some of the essential tools for keeping track of and analyzing your donor data.
-Use Survey systems such as IVR, for example, to automatically compile and upload data collected from donation pages into a suitable CRM.
+You might use automated surveys, for example, to compile and upload data into your CRM.

 This eliminates the need for manual data entries and allows you to access all of your information in one location, saving time for your employee.
 This data can be combined to form a complete view of donors’ giving patterns, which will aid you in developing your entire fundraising strategy.